complexsystemslab/project_ideas/project_ideas.md

 This work is part of the Accelerate Programme for Scientific Discovery which aims to democratize access to AI tools and apply AI to problems from diverse disciplines.
 The student will be part of a growing community of inter-disciplinary AI researchers.

-3. Other project ideas are generating synthetic data from private datasets like data from electronic healthcare records data [3], other explanatory artificial intelligence (xAI) techniques, privacy preserving machine learning [4], documenting data and models, detecting concept drift, etc.
+* Other project ideas are generating synthetic data from private datasets like data from electronic healthcare records data [3], other explanatory artificial intelligence (xAI) techniques, privacy preserving machine learning [4], documenting data and models, detecting concept drift, etc.

 Other project ideas can be developed according to student interests.

+## Contact

 Please contact Soumya Banerjee at sb2333@cam.ac.uk to have an informal chat.

 You can learn more about my work here: https://sites.google.com/site/neelsoumya

 ## References